bibekanandadatta/Abaqus-UEL-Elasticity/README.md

 > User can specify body force and traction/ pressure type boundary conditions on the dummy elements since they share the same element connectivity, it will be included in the calculation.

 > [!TIP]
 > For larger models, the user can write Python or MATLAB script which will parse the ABAQUS-generated input file and add additional dummy elements.
 This will ease the pre-processing procedure.
+For example, check `addElemMech.py` which can parse a simple input file to generate the overlaying dummy elements on the user elements.